-Minor Subject in Celtic Studies (Mode III)
+EMIR 2MIN Minor Subject in Celtic Studies (Mode III)

 As a minor subject in Celtic Studies, Early Irish may be taken initially in the second year.
 This course will have a more marked linguistic orientation than the first year course.
+Courses will be chosen from the above list in consultation with the department.